top of page

 THE PROPOSED SOLUTION

-In order to ensure the best possible usage of the 82,000 sq. ft. site that 1000 Lucerne represents, specifically with regards to achieving the objective of addressing the needs of the community and the housing crisis, our development will enable the :
+In order to ensure the best possible usage of the 82,000 sq. ft. site that 1000 Lucerne represents, specifically with regards to achieving the objective of addressing the needs of the community and the housing crisis, our development will :

 • Use a creative method for the achieving of needed density while greatly mitigating its impact on the neighbouring properties.